ianhundere/rpi-k3s/tools/rpi-kernel-48bit/README.md

   unless `promote` has pinned.
 - If `drain` fails (PDB / stuck pod) the script stops with the node cordoned and tells you; nothing has been rebooted at that point.
-- Node reboots move single-replica workloads. quixit app + postgres live on worker4 (amd64) and are untouched by RPi reboots.
+- Node reboots move single-replica workloads. unifi + the heavier postgres pods live on kube-master (amd64) and are untouched by RPi worker reboots.

 ## Un-pin criteria (rpi-k3s#49)